sharkboyto/nao/readme.md

 ## Features and commands
 * NVDA + Shift + R: recognize any sorts of images and pdf from file system;
   * PgUp / PgDown: move the cursor between real pages of a multipages document.
+  * Ctrl + S: save the document in nao-document format.
+You can open it again with NVDA + Shift + R.
   * P: report page number related to the cursor position, in a multipage document.
+  * L: report line number at the cursor position, related to the current page.
-  * l: report line number related to the cursor position, in a multipage document.
+  * Shift + L: report line number at the cursor position, related to the whole document.
+  * G: go directly on a certain page.
-  * c: copy all text to the clipboard.
+  * C: copy all text to the clipboard.
-  * s: Save a copy of the document in text format.
+  * S: save a copy of the document in text format.
-  * f: find text and read some words before and after the string.
+  * F: find text and read some words before and after the string.
 * NVDA + Shift + Ctrl + R: take a full screen shot and recognize it.
   * Please note that you can use standard NVDA commands to explore window and bring focus to an element.
 For example you can move with arrow keys and press enter in a button to activate it.
 You can also bring the mouse to your position with NVDA-numpad slash and then click with left/right keys.